HQJaTu/sanuli-konuli/README.md

 of sying "_sanakone_".

-All this originates from [Sanuli](https://sanuli.fi), whose author, Mr. J. Husso said his Wordly clone for Finnish language got this name from his colleague who invented this name. "_The name was so annoying, I loved it immediately!_", he has been told to say for media regarding the chosen name.
+All this originates from [Sanuli](https://sanuli.fi), whose author, Mr. J. Husso said his Wordle clone for Finnish language got this name from his colleague who invented this name. "_The name was so annoying, I loved it immediately!_", he has been told to say for media regarding the chosen name.